What is the Woolly Mammoth's Closest Living Relative?

 Figure 2.
 Phylogeny and divergence times for the four proboscidean species.
 Phylogenetic trees are like family trees: individuals, or species in this case, are grouped together based on shared ancestry.
 The image on each of the "branches" is a representation of the animal's tooth.
 "MY" stands for million years.
 (Rohland, et al., 2007.)

-As outlined in the Experimental Procedure, below, you will first download the sequence for woolly mammoth mitochondrial DNA.
+As outlined in the Procedure you will first download the sequence for woolly mammoth mitochondrial DNA.
 You will then use BLAST, a software tool available at the National Center for Biotechnology Information (NCBI) website, to search a database of DNA sequences for the best matches to the mammoth DNA.
 You will be using BLAST to infer evolutionary relationships among the modern elephants and their extinct relatives.

 For the basic procedure, you will BLAST a portion of the woolly mammoth mitochondrial DNA against a small set of related sequences from mastodon and elephant sequences.
 Once you are familiar with the tools and databases, you can expand your science fair project to include protein sequences.
 You can also expand the number of organisms you search for with the BLAST tool.